 - Oil – There are many oils to select from, your vet can help you determine what is the best choice for your dog.
 I personally like sunflower or olive oil.

 - Peanut butter – Make sure to choose a natural variety, made strictly from peanuts.
-It’s important to avoid any peanut butter that contains Xylitol, which can be toxic to dogs.
+It’s important to avoid any peanut butter that contains Xylitol (also called birch sugar), which can be toxic to dogs.

 - Applesauce – Unsweetened, natural, organic applesauce, with no additional ingredients, is ideal.